Identifying Weight-Variant Latent Causal Models

 \paragraph{Performance metric} Since the proposed method can recover the latent causal variables up to trivial permutation and linear scaling, we compute the mean of the Pearson correlation coefficient (MPC) to evaluate the performance of our proposed method.
 The Pearson correlation coefficient is a measure of linear correlation between the true latent causal variables and the recovered latent causal variables.
 Note that the Pearson coefficient is suitable for iVAE, since it has been shown that iVAE can also recover the latent noise variables up to linear scaling under the setting where the mean and variance of the latent noise variables are changed by $\mathbf{u}$ \citep{sorrenson2020disentanglement}.
 To remove the permutation effect, following \citet{khemakhem2020variational}, we first calculate all pairs of correlation and then solve a linear sum assignment problem to obtain the final results.
 A high correlation coefficient means that we successfully identified the true parameters and recovered the true variables, up to component-wise linear transformations.

+\paragraph{Ablation Study} We first conduct experiments on the proposed method, varying the hyper-parameters $\gamma_1$ and $\gamma_2$.
+Figure \ref{fig:synthetic:gamma} shows the results of performance of the proposed \FancyName with different values of hyper-parameters.
+The performance remains relatively stable on synthetic data.
+This suggests that on randomly generated synthetic data, the variation in weights generally satisfies assumption (v), which requires avoiding insufficient change—specifically, the scenario where a portion of the weights remains unchanged across $\mathbf{u}$.
+This stability occurs because the weights are independently and randomly generated without any inherent patterns, making it unlikely that they would fit any specific nonlinear/linear function with a constant term.
+Consequently, the proposed method naturally avoids the special case where some weights remain unchanged.
+Therefore, in the subsequent experiments, we set the values of the hyper-parameters $\gamma_1$ and $\gamma_2$ to zero.

-\paragraph{Results} We compared the performance of the proposed \FancyName to some variants of VAE mentioned above.
+\paragraph{Analysis of Comparison Results} We compared the performance of the proposed \FancyName to some variants of VAE mentioned above.
 We used the same network architecture for encoder and decoder parts in all these models.